- 3.01 Application and Licensing

 These requirements are subject to the exceptions provided in subsections (4 ) and (5) of this section.

-(3) "Grandfather" licensing.
-An individual who has been in the practice of dispensing hearing aids within the commonwealth for more than three years full-time prior to July 1, 1999, shall be excluded from the requirement in subsection (2) of this section provided that the applicant satisfies the board that he has dispensed hearing aids with accepted professional practice standards; satisfies the board that he is of good moral character; and pays the appropriate fee
+(3) “Grandfather” Licensing.
+An individual who has been in the practice of dispensing hearing aids within the commonwealth for more than three years full-time prior to July 1, 1999, shall be excluded from the requirement in 265 CMR 3.01(2)(d) provided that the applicant satisfies the board that he has dispensed hearing aids with accepted professional practice standards; satisfies the board that he is of good moral character; and pays the appropriate fee

 (4) Licensure by reciprocity.
 An individual who holds a license as a hearing instrument specialist or the equivalent thereof as determined by the board from a state which is deemed by the board to have substantially equivalent or higher licensure requirements than those of the commonwealth may be licensed as a hearing instrument specialist without satisfying the requirements of M.G.L. c.
 197(f)(4) or the requirements subsection (2) of this section.
 The word "state" as used in this subsection, shall include a state or territory of the United States, the District of Columbia, the commonwealth of Puerto Rico or a foreign country, state or province.